SanazSafaei/price-catalog/README.md

-# Price Catlog Serializer
+# Price Catalog Serializer

-Price Catlog Serializer is a Python program for dealing with csv files contain price of variations.
-It converts the data to 3 groups of Catlog fields, Articles and vaiation and represent the data as json file.
+Price Catalog Serializer is a Python program for dealing with csv files contain price of variations.
+It converts the data to 3 groups of Catalog fields, Articles and vaiation and represent the data as json file.

 ## Installation